The Windows EULA

 First click on Code, then click on Download ZIP

-Once it is downloaded, open the zip file in File Explorer and extract it to a folder named Windows10Debloater-master (should be the default name).
+Once downloaded, open the zip file in File Explorer and extract it to a folder named Windows10Debloater-master (should be the default name).

 Step 2: Debloat Windows 10